Javascript Tutorial-21 How To Use Break And Continue

 Conclusion

-statements in JavaScript.
+In this tutorial, we have explored the powerful concepts of using break and continue statements in JavaScript.
 These statements provide control over the flow of execution within loops and conditional statements, allowing you to exit loops prematurely or skip specific iterations.
-By understanding the differences and best use cases of break
+By understanding the differences and best use cases of break and continue, you can enhance the efficiency and readability of your JavaScript code.

-statements, go ahead and apply this knowledge to your own projects.
+Now that you have a solid understanding of break and continue statements, go ahead and apply this knowledge to your own projects.
 Experiment with different scenarios and see how these statements can improve the control flow of your code.